rhiannemock/ketoboot/README.md

 Age select missed and the submit button pressed.

 EXPECTED RESULT
-I expect a prompt to the usere to select and age group.
+I expect a prompt to the user to select and age group.

 RESULT-passed
 The browser showed an alert pointing to the age select box prompting the user to select and age group.